bazelbuild/continuous-integration/.github/ISSUE_TEMPLATE/adding-your-project-to-bazel-ci.md

 ---

+Thank you for your interest in adding your project to Bazel CI.

+At the moment we're operating at capacity and cannot add new projects except for rules and projects maintained under the bazelbuild GitHub organization.

+- [ ] My project is part of the bazelbuild GitHub organization.
-- I want to test the following project on Bazel CI: [URL_TO_GIT_HUB_PROJECT]
+- [ ] I want to test the following project on Bazel CI: [URL_TO_GIT_HUB_PROJECT]
-- I confirm that the project has a `.bazelci/presubmit.yml` file.
+- [ ] I confirm that the project has a `.bazelci/presubmit.yml` file.

 # Instructions (you can delete this section from the issue)